gaogaostegosaurus/nextaction/README.md

 ## Limitations

-- There's no good way that I know of to see how many targets actually exist, so during AOE you have to kind of decide what to do
+- There's no good way that I know of to see how many targets actually exist in range, so during AOE you have to kind of decide what to do

 ## Setup